Manga Effects Every Artist Should Know!

 • Focus Line (Flash)

 Focus lines, also known as flash effects, can effectively highlight a character's emotions, direct the viewer's attention to a key object or scene, and emphasize impactful moments.
-You can easily create focus lines in Clip Studio Paint, and here’s how to do it!
+There are ways to apply these lines quickly on Clip Studio Paint instead of drawing them one by one and here’s how you do it!

 1. Prepare your lineart!
 I will be drawing a random dumpling man punching a mochi creature as an example~ First, click on selection tool and use it to highlight the area surrounding the object/character.
 To emphasize the punch, I will surround the fist with focus lines to draw attention to it.